feagi/brain-visualizer/godot_source/BrainVisualizer/UI/Guide/README.md

 # Guide Overlay

 The guide overlay provides an in-app user guide for Brain Visualizer.
-It is a full-screen UI layer that renders markdown content on the right and lists available guide topics on the left with search.
+It displays markdown content with a toolbar for search and text size controls, a left sidebar for topic navigation, and a right content area for markdown rendering.

 ## Components

-- `GuideOverlay.gd`: Orchestrates layout, topic discovery, and markdown loading.
+- `GuideOverlay.gd`: Orchestrates layout, topic discovery, markdown loading, and toolbar controls
-- `GuideMarkdownView.gd`: Converts markdown into BBCode and renders it in a `RichTextLabel`.
+- `GuideMarkdownView.gd`: Converts markdown into BBCode, renders it in a `RichTextLabel`, supports dynamic font scaling
-- `GuideTopicButton.gd`: Reusable topic button emitting a selection signal.
+- `GuideTopicButton.gd`: Reusable topic button emitting a selection signal

+## Layout Structure

+1. **Top Toolbar** (HBoxContainer):
+   - Search bar for filtering topics
+   - Text size controls (+/- buttons)
+   - Expandable for future features

+2. **Content Area** (HBoxContainer with 25/75 split):
+   - Left sidebar (25%): Topic list with scroll
+   - Right content area (75%): Markdown rendering with scroll

 ## Content